JailGens/docs/enchanted/the-command-manager.md

 ---
-description: An introduction to the command manager.
+description: An introduction to the command manager
 ---

 # The Command Manager